susan101566/calculator/README.txt

 Currently, if the user enters in a number with too many digits for convert, an ‘Overflow’ is displayed.
 I can probably optimise this a little with toFixed, or truncate.
 But I was out of time.
+Similarly, I should also validate input before evaluating.
+For example, negative 'kg' doesn't make sense.
+But that involves more hardcoding at this stage.

 The watch methods can be expensive, but I think for a simple calculator like this, the cleaner code that this method brings outweigh the cons.